Best Knife Sharpener of 2021

 We aren't the only ones to appreciate the performance of the Chef's Choice 15 Trizor.
 This heavy, sturdy, all-electric knife sharpener is widely regarded as the best on the market.
 We started our testing with a really old, really dull kitchen knife from a thrift store.
 This knife couldn't even cut potatoes cleanly.
 Efforts with other sharpeners slightly improved its state, but it wasn't until we undertook an extensive session with the Trizor, following all the instructions carefully, that we entirely refinished this particular blade.
 The result was a nearly factory-ready edge that smoothly cut even over-ripe tomatoes.

-The main drawback to the Trizor is its speed and power.
+The main drawback to the Trizor is its prodigious speed and power.
 If you lose your focus, even just briefly, you can do irreparable damage to a blade.
 Like any powerful tool, it takes great attention to maximize the benefits of the Chef's Choice without doing great harm.
-An experienced user of this product should be able to refurbish old blades for decades, while also performing more routine, periodic resurfacing of knives in regular usage.
-If you're willing to pay for premium performance, look no further.
+An experienced user of this product should refurbish old blades for decades while also performing more routine, periodic resurfacing of knives in regular usage.
+If you're willing to pay for premium performance and then use the tool with care, look no further.

-The branding issue noted above points to a potential drawback of the Kitchen IQ.
-Will it be available when you want it?
-Will you be better served by a different brand with the same design?
-This is an issue plaguing all kinds of mass-produced equipment.
-It isn't a direct detriment, but it leaves us a little skeptical of the quality control and consistency.
-In more real terms, a powered sharpener is way faster, and larger manual sharpeners include more gradations of stone texture and are easier to manipulate.
+The basic nature of this product has some performance drawbacks.
+A powered sharpener is way faster, and larger manual sharpeners include more gradations of texture and are easier to manipulate.
 Such are the tradeoffs you must accept to enjoy the low price of this model.
-You get significantly more than what you pay for with the Kitchen IQ, but you don't pay much.
+You get significantly more than what you pay for with the Kitchen IQ.

 The SunrisePro Supreme is a time-, space-, or attention-deprived person's dream.
 It's small, with one coarse grinding sharpener surface and it affixes securely, via suction, to your countertop.
 For "quick and dirty" edge replenishment, this is our top recommendation.
 If you don't want to take up valuable time and space with sharpening tools and aren't particularly discerning about the final edge of your blade, the SunrisePro is for you.
 This model is faster and easier to use than any of the other manual options, especially if you seldom sharpen your blades.
 It is way less expensive and smaller than the powered choices.